-(Please note: You may already have a cork board that can be repurposed for this project, and because bulletin boards come in various sizes and shapes, materials and instructions do not recommend specific quantities.
-Instead, instructions are given so that you may calculate materials needed to complete this project.)
+Note: You may already have a cork board that can be repurposed for this project, and because bulletin boards come in various sizes and shapes, materials and instructions do not recommend specific quantities.
+Instead, instructions are given so you may calculate materials needed to complete this project.

-- Fabric: To determine how much fabric you'll need, measure the cork portion only of the bulletin board and add 4" inches to the height and 4" to the width.
+To determine how much fabric you'll need, measure the cork portion only of the bulletin board and add four inches to the height and four to the width.
 Cut fabric to size.

-- Ribbon: To determine how much ribbon you'll need, multiply the width x height of the bulletin board in inches.
+To determine how much ribbon you'll need, multiply the width x height of the bulletin board in inches.
 Determine yardage by dividing that number by 36".
-(If it seems like a lot of ribbon- it is.
-The small board done in the photo took 5 yards of ribbon.)
+If it seems like a lot of ribbon- it is.
+The small board done in the photo took five yards of ribbon.)

-- Protect working surface with newsprint.
-Mask off bulletin board frame with painters tape.
-Spray a generous coat of spray adhesive onto cork board.
+Protect the working surface with a newsprint.
+Mask off the bulletin board frame with painters tape.
+Spray a generous coat of spray adhesive onto the cork board.

-- Center fabric on cork board and smooth fabric into place working from the center out to the edges of the frame.
-Pull fabric taught and press in place.
-Turn fabric edges under approx. 2" on all sides; press and pin in place.
+Center your fabric on the cork board and smooth it into place working from the center out to the edges of the frame.
+Pull the fabric taught and press it in place.
+Turn fabric edges under approximately two inches on all sides.
+Then press and pin in place.

-- With office stapler unfolded, staple edges of fabric approx. 1/8" from inside edge of frame.
-Continue stapling till fabric is secure; remove pins.
+With office stapler unfolded, staple edges of fabric approx. 1/8" from inside edge of frame.
+Continue stapling until fabric is secure.
+Then remove the pins.

-- To determine placement for ribbon, divide the board into fourths or thirds; mark each point at edge of fabric with chalk or pencil.
-Begin stapling ribbon at top center of board; pull ribbon taught diagonally to the next mark (either left or right) and staple in place.
-Cut ribbon close to staple.
-Continue stapling ribbons crisscrossing them until board is completely finished.
+To determine placement for ribbon, divide the board into fourths or thirds; mark each point at the edge of the fabric with chalk or pencil.
+Begin stapling the ribbon at the top center of the board.
+Then pull the ribbon taught diagonally to the next mark (either left or right) and staple in place.
+Cut the ribbon close to the staple.
+Continue stapling ribbons, criss crossing them until the board is completely finished.

-- Cover all staples by outlining inside edges of frame with ribbon.
-Secure ribbon by placing upholstery tacks where ribbons intersect.
+Cover all staples by outlining the inside edges of the frame with ribbon.
+Secure ribbon by placing upholstery tacks where the ribbons intersect.
 Continue placing tacks at each intersection.
-Remove masking tape from frame.
+Remove masking tape from the frame.